tooljump/tooljump/docs/docs/recipes/connecting-to-azure.md

 Use this option if all the following are true:
 - ✅ You have multiple subscriptions or resource groups
-- ✅ Tooljump runs in one scope but needs to read from another
+- ✅ ToolJump runs in one scope but needs to read from another

 You can grant access without creating long‑lived secrets by either assigning RBAC on the target scope to the caller’s identity, or by using **Workload Identity Federation** to obtain short‑lived tokens for a target app identity.